RealLukeMartin/Omega-Ruby-Environment/readme.md

 #Omega Development Environment Set Up and Tips For Yosemite

-### Steps assume you are starting from scratch, but some dependencies you might already have
+#### Steps assume you are starting from scratch, but you may already have some dependencies.

 1. Install Xcode Command Line Tools
 	* To check if already installed run: `$ gcc` or `$ make`